teampetfriends/moongchi-picker/README.md

 # moongchi-picker
 [![](https://jitpack.io/v/teampetfriends/moongchi-picker.svg)](https://jitpack.io/#teampetfriends/moongchi-picker)
-> this is only experimental version of MoongchiPicker. it will change a lot later.
+> This is only experimental version of MoongchiPicker.
+It will change a lot later.
 <br/><br/>

 ## What is MoongchiPicker?